IBM/universal-connectors/input-plugin/logstash-input-google-pubsub/README.md

 ### Meet Google Pubsub
 * Tested versions: 1.2.1
 * Developed by Elastic
-* Configuration instructions can be found in [Guardium Google Pub/Sub documentation](../input-plugin/logstash-input-google-pubsub/README.md#installation).
+* Configuration instructions can be found in [Guardium Google Pub/Sub documentation](#installation).
-* Supported versions:
+* Supported Guardium versions:
     * Guardium Data Protection: 11.4 and above

 This is a [Logstash](https://github.com/elastic/logstash) input plugin for